fabiana2611/fabiana2611.github.io/_posts/2025/2025-02-17-terraform-foundation.md

 	<li><a href="https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication">Authentication</a></li>
 </ul>

 <p style="text-align: justify;">The provider (plugin) can exist in local work directory without any reference to it in the Terraform configuration, and may not reflect a provider dependency.
-That provider dependency exisist if: exist any resource instace belong to a provider in the state; exist any resource or data block in configuration; or explicit provider block in configuration.</p>
+That provider dependency exisist if: exist any resource instace that belong to a provider in the state; exist any resource or data block in configuration; or explicit provider block in configuration.</p>

 <p style="text-align: justify;">In case multiple users sharing the same Terraform configuration then they should use the same <a href="https://developer.hashicorp.com/terraform/language/expressions/version-constraints#version-constraint-syntax">version</a>.
 For that, there are two alternatives to manage the provider version: provide version (<a href="https://developer.hashicorp.com/terraform/language/settings#specifying-a-required-terraform-version">required_version</a>) in terraform block or dependency lock file.
 More details about the <u>Terraform block</u> you can see <a href="https://developer.hashicorp.com/terraform/language/terraform#specifying-provider-requirements">here</a>.</p>